jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 <br>
 **(3) Ringdown phase:** The single newly formed BH continues to emit gravitational waves as it settles into a stable Kerr state.
 The amplitude of the waveform drops sharply and the frequency becomes stable based on the properties of the new BH.

-#### Question 3:
+#### Part 2:
-Plot the total mass of the merging sources against their distance.
+We can plot the total mass of the merging sources against their distance.

 ##### Solution:
 **Step 1:** Use the pandas package to read the gravitationalwaveevents.csv file, validate this worked by printing the data.